-If you’ve ever been in an auto accident, you know just what a frightening experience it can be, especially when significant injuries or major property damage occurs.
+If you’ve been in an auto accident, you know just what a frightening experience it can be, especially if you, a family member or a friend have suffered significant injuries or major property damage.
 After your initial shock wears off, you have lots of questions.
-What are the first steps you should take?
-Who should you call?
-How can you help those around you, but still protect your legal rights and your family’s future?

 These are all important questions to ask and can make the difference between getting back to normal or facing a lifetime of misery and regret.
 Understanding the law and making the right choices are critical if you want to have a successful case outcome.